graysky2/auto-reencode/README.md

 #Auto-reencode

-Mass convert any filetype that is readabled by handbrake to an mp4 contained x264 encode.
+Mass convert any format readable by handbrake to mp4 contained x264.
+Script honors original bitrates when converting.
+Script is recursive.

-Deps = handbrake-cli mediainfo perl
+## Deps
+* handbrake-cli
+* mediainfo
+* perl

+## Usage

-Usage: call the script in the directory containing the flv files.
+Call the script in the directory containing the target files to convert.

 ## Links
 AUR Package: https://aur.archlinux.org/packages/auto-reencode